fengbintu/fengbintu.github.io/_pages/about.md

 *The Hong Kong University of Science and Technology (HKUST)*
 *Department of Electronic and Computer Engineering*

 Fengbin Tu is an [Assistant Professor](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=fengbin-tu-fengbintu) and the Associate Director of the Institute of Integrated Circuits and Systems at The Hong Kong University of Science and Technology, NSFC Excellent Young Scientist (国家优青), and a core faculty member of the AI Chip Center for Emerging Smart Systems ([ACCESS](https://inno-access.hk)) under InnoHK.
-He received the Ph.D. degree from the Institute of Microelectronics, Tsinghua University, under the supervision of Prof. [Shaojun Wei](https://www.sic.tsinghua.edu.cn/en/info/1083/1444.htm).
+He received the Ph.D. degree in 2019 from the Institute of Microelectronics, Tsinghua University, under the supervision of Prof. [Shaojun Wei](https://www.sic.tsinghua.edu.cn/en/info/1083/1444.htm), with the Tsinghua Excellent Dissertation Award.
 He was a Postdoctoral Scholar at the Scalable Energy-efficient Architecture Lab (SEAL), working with Prof. [Yuan Xie](https://seng.hkust.edu.hk/about/people/faculty/yuan-xie), University of California, Santa Barbara, from 2019 to 2022.
 He was a Postdoctoral Fellow at ACCESS, from 2022 to 2023.
-His Ph.D. dissertation entitled "[Architecture Design and Memory Optimization for Neural Network Accelerators](https://kns.cnki.net/kcms/detail/detail.aspx?dbcode=CDFD&dbname=CDFDLAST2021&filename=1020828815.nh&uniplatform=NZKPT&v=bdVUOsJf2lwjfXuqPWOsl9s67ZxHKZjmHQbPimTBdIB2qgEfou0_v25FCF04_vHM)" was recognized by the Tsinghua Excellent Dissertation Award.
-His AI chips Thinker and ReDCIM won the 2017 ISLPED Design Contest Award and 2023 Top-10 Research Advances in China Semiconductors, respectively.
-He received the 2024 WAIC Yunfan Award-“Bright Stars”.
+His AI chips Thinker and ReDCIM have been recognized by the ISLPED Design Contest Award (2017) and Top-10 Research Advances in China Semiconductors (2023).
+He has received the MIT Technology Review "Innovators Under 35" Asia-Pacific (2025), Gold Medal with Jury Congratulations at the Inventions Geneva (2025), and WAIC Yunfan Award-"Bright Stars" (2024).
 He worked with ACCESS and develeoped the AC-Transformer, [the first Hong Kong AI chip at ISSCC (2025)](https://inno-access.hk/news/research-paper-accepted-isscc-marking-innovative-breakthrough-empowers-intelligent-computing).
 Dr. Tu has an online collection of research on AI chip and architecture design, [Neural Networks on Silicon](https://github.com/fengbintu/Neural-Networks-on-Silicon), which has attracted many researchers all around the world.

 ## Research Interests
 AI Chip, Computing-in-Memory, Computer Architecture, Reconfigurable Computing